Sanquhar Tolbooth Museum

-For me the most fascinating part of the museum was learning about Sanquhar's history as a centre of the knitting trade, particularly how the very individual styles of knitting developed and the intricate patterns that came to be associated with the local knitwear industry.
+For me, the most interesting feature of the museum was learning about Sanquhar's history as a centre of the knitting trade, particularly how the very individual styles of knitting developed and the intricate patterns that came to be associated with the local knitwear industry.
 If that doesn't immediately sound fascinating, well, all I can say is, visit for yourself and see!

 Sanquhar Knitting is noted for its distinctive two-coloured pattern.
 It developed in the 18th century as a cottage industry, and Sanquhar found itself the centre of an inland market trade of national importance.
 There was an annual Wool Fair, held each July, which set prices for wool throughout the south of Scotland.
 The museum has a variety of modern and historic wool patterns and examples of knitwear from mittens to hats.

 As a side note, if you walk down the High Street you come to the Whigham's Inn, visited by Robert Burns during his time as an excise man.
 A plaque on the outside of the inn tells us that Burns inscribed a poem on a pane of glass inside the inn.
 Also on the High Street is the pretty Post office, built in 1743 and the oldest working post office in Britain.